An institution is a constructed, persistent organizing practice or relationship within a culture. When most people hear or read the word

 In Jungian theory, there is postulated a collective unconscious, which is a set of structures of the unconscious mind, shared amongst animals to the extent that they are biologically related.
 In general, these structures include instincts; in humans, they also include symbols (called

 archetypes).
-Jung believed that the collective unconscious was dormant in the zygote; so that a person whose
+Jung believed that the collective unconscious were dormant in the zygote; so that a person whose

 biological parents were of one ethnic group but who were raised from birth by members of another would have the collective unconscious of the